juhamikael/macro-counter-frontend/README.md

 Once the project is built, go to http://localhost:3000/faq for a better overview.

+### The database of this project was previously hosted on AWS RDS and the frontend was hosted on Heroku, but it had to be taken down due to a lack of time.

 ---

 1. When the page is opened, the user's view is as follows.